Captain-AJ/LIFE.EXE/README.md

 - 💾 **Persistent progress** saved locally in your browser — no login required
 - 🔍 **Filter, search, and sort** by rarity, category, status, and XP value
 - 🌑 **Dark futuristic HUD aesthetic** — looks like a game dashboard, not a to-do list
+- 🧱 **Easy To Expand** - The code is modular allowing easy achivement additions!

 ---